snajd/appcontrol/docs/labs/module_4/lab2.md

 > Get-ChildItem Cert:\CurrentUser\My -CodeSigningCert

-Hopefully you just got one installed.
+Hopefully you just got one Code Signing Certificate installed.

 If you want to see more information, you can pipe Get-Childitem to Filter-List: